enCCzu/enCCzu/README.md

 - 👋 Hi, I’m @enCCzu
 - 👀 I’m interested in artificial intelligence and machine learning.
 - 🌱 I’m currently learning Java.
-- 📫 How to reach me enzu412@gmail.com.
+- 📫 How to reach me: enzu412@gmail.com.

 <!---
 enCCzu/enCCzu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.